varshith2101/HMS-Frontend/README.md

 ### Backend Deployment (Render)

-Your backend is already deployed on Render at:
+Backend is already deployed on Render at:
 ```
 https://hms-backend-bbl7.onrender.com
 ```